Eating for a healthy heart

 Too much salt in the diet can lead to high blood pressure.
 To reduce your intake, try not to add salt to foods at the table or during cooking.
 Make use of herbs and spices instead.
-Your taste buds will adapt to lower salt levels over time so you won’t need as much.
+Your taste buds will adapt to lower salt levels over time (about 6 weeks) so you won’t need as much.

 - Increase your fruit and vegetable intake:

 Fruit and vegetables are rich in vitamins, minerals, antioxidants and fibre which all help protect our cells, blood vessels and heart and help reduce our risk of developing cardiovascular disease.
 Many of us struggle to eat enough fruit and vegetables but even one or two pieces a day will give us health benefits.
 Why not try a new fruit or vegetable each week to see what you like.
 Also, remember that frozen is just as good as fresh and is very convenient!

 - Aim to build up to having 2-3 portions of fruit per day (either add to your breakfast, have as a snack or have chopped up with a spoon of yoghurt for a healthy dessert).